Brunello/server-configuration/Add-Site.md

 > You must connent to the web server via SSH before attempting to connent to
 > mysql when using an external tool such as Sequel Pro.
+>
+> Do not use the root account to connent to the DB from your app.
+Use the
+> account created here instead.